skip to main content

 What’s the cheapest way to get the Tennis Channel?

-The cheapest way to get the Tennis Channel is with Tennis Channel+, a streaming service that costs $110 annually.
-Otherwise, the cheapest way to get the Tennis Channel for the traditional TV route is with Xfinity TV or YouTube TV.
+The cheapest way to get the Tennis Channel is with a standalone streaming subscription for $9.99 a month.
+Otherwise, the most affordable way to get Tennis Channel on traditional TV is with Xfinity TV or Sling TV.

 Is Tennis Channel on Amazon Prime Video?